strongloop/loopback-example-access-control/README.md

  - `team member`
  - `administrator`

-Each user type has access to various parts of the app based on their role and the application's access control lists (ACLs).
+Each user type has the ability to do certain things based on their role and the application's access control lists (ACLs).

 ##Prerequisites